Trump abandons plan to host 2020 G7 meeting at his Florida golf resort

 The Republican president faces criticism and a number of congressional investigations over his finances and potential conflicts of interest stemming from his real estate business, which he still owns, and an impeachment inquiry into accusations that he pursued political interests in his dealings with Ukraine.

-On Saturday, Trump sought to emphasize what he said were the site’s positive features for hosting a large gathering.
+On Saturday, Trump sought in his unusual reversal to emphasize what he said were the resort’s positive features for hosting a large gathering.
 “I thought I was doing something very good for our Country,” he wrote on Twitter.

 The U.S. constitution’s emoluments clause prohibits government officials from receiving salaries, fees or profits from foreign and domestic governments without congressional approval.

+Watchdog group Citizens for Responsibility and Ethics in Washington said on Saturday the initial decision to award the event to a Trump property was “stunningly corrupt” but the “reversal shows that pressure works”.

+“The president deserves no plaudits for doing the right thing only after public outcry forced him not to do the wrong thing,” it said.

 Democrats have said they would investigate Trump’s plan to host the G7 at his property after he floated the idea in August.
+The decision also sparked criticism from a number of Republicans.

-In a statement Thursday, House Judiciary Committee Chairman Jerrold Nadler called the announcement “among the most brazen examples yet of the president’s corruption.”
+In a statement on Thursday, House Judiciary Committee Chairman Jerrold Nadler called the announcement “among the most brazen examples yet of the president’s corruption.”
 Nadler said the committee would continue investigating “regarding these matters.”

 The announcement prompted requests from Democrats for detailed records from the White House to explain why other 11 other sites were not chosen and how much taxpayers would pay.